-Goal 2: Build relationships with Tribes, community-based organizations, and Washingtonians.
+Build relationships with Tribes, community-based organizations, and Washingtonians.

-- Objective 2.1: Center community partnership during rule development by January 2027. - Action 1: Board staff will review current rulemaking policies and procedures with an equity lens to ensure they are creating equitable, accessible opportunities for participation. - Performance Measurement 1: Staff's recommendations for increased equity and accessibility will be presented to policy advisors by June 2026.
-Policy advisors will demonstrate at least four different methods of community engagement employed for each rulemaking project.
+• Objective 2.1: Center community partnership during rule development by January 2027.

+- Action 1: Board staff will review current rulemaking policies and procedures with an equity lens to ensure they are creating equitable, accessible opportunities for participation. - Performance Measurement 1: Staff's recommendations for increased equity and accessibility will be presented to policy advisors by June 2026.
+Policy advisors will demonstrate at least four different methods of community engagement employed for each rulemaking project. - Action 2: The equity and engagement team will review and update the Board's review tool in partnership with impacted communities to assess draft rule language for likely equity impacts. - Performance Measurement 2: Draft "Rule Language Assessment Tool" will be presented to policy advisors by June 2026. - Action 3: Policy advisors or project managers will coordinate with community engagement staff to ensure people with direct lived experiences are equitably included on our Technical Advisory Committees (TACs) and in other rulemaking activities. - Performance Measurement 3: Community engagement staff will create guidance and minimum participation requirements for Board staff.
+This guidance and related requirements will be in use by all policy and management staff by June 2026.

-- Action 2: The equity and engagement team will develop a review tool in partnership with impacted communities to assess draft rule language for likely equity impacts. - Performance Measurement 2: Draft "Rule Language Assessment Tool" will be presented to policy advisors by June 2026. - Action 3: Policy advisors or project managers will coordinate with community engagement staff to ensure people with direct lived experiences are equitably included on our Technical Advisory Committees (TACs) and in other rulemaking activities. - Performance Measurement 3: Community engagement staff will create guidance and minimum participation requirements for Board staff.
-This guidance and related requirements will be in use by all policy and management staff by June 2026. - Objective 2.2: Develop new and ongoing relationships with communities who are currently and have been historically marginalized and oppressed by January 2027. - Action 1: The equity and engagement team will create and maintain a community engagement database to coordinate engagement with community across all Board staff by January 2026. - Performance Measurement 1: The equity and engagement team will document usage standards and provide training on use of the database for all policy and management staff by June 2025.
-The team will track engagement opportunities and total engagement numbers on a yearly basis. - Action 2: All Board staff will engage with community-based organizations and other trusted messengers prior to all Board activities, such as using social media, emails, community events, and other culturally responsive and accessible avenues. - Performance Measurement 2: Outreach guidance and minimum standards will be created by equity and engagement staff and will be in use by all staff prior to June 2026. - Action 3: The equity and engagement team will create opportunities for Board members to interact with and build relationships with communities, including community panels at Board meetings, and document a process by January 2027. - Performance Measurement 3: Guidance and process documentation will be created by June 2026.
-Once documents are created, staff and Board members will be trained by January 2027.
-Equity and engagement staff will facilitate at least three opportunities for Board members to interact and build relationships with communities by January 2027. - Objective 2.3: Build stronger ties with sovereign Tribes, Tribal organizations, and Tribal communities by January 2026. - Action 1: The Tribal liaison will create a Tribal engagement plan that centers Tribal sovereignty for the Board by January 2026.
+• Objective 2.2: Develop new and ongoing relationships with communities who are currently and have been historically marginalized and oppressed by January 2027.

+- Action 1: The equity and engagement team will create and maintain a community engagement database to coordinate engagement with community across all Board staff by January 2026. - Performance Measurement 1: The equity and engagement team will document usage standards and provide training on use of the database for all policy and management staff by June 2025.
+The team will track engagement opportunities and total engagement numbers on a yearly basis. - Action 2: All Board staff will engage with community-based organizations and other trusted messengers prior to all Board activities, such as using social media, emails, community events, and other culturally responsive and accessible avenues. - Performance Measurement 2: Outreach guidance and minimum standards will be created by equity and engagement staff and in use by all staff prior to June 2026.